 There are endless soccer documentaries you can get your teeth into on various platforms.
-Here are 10 that can help you fill your days in the coming months:
+Here are the Top 10 soccer documentaries that can help you fill your days in the coming months:

 It felt as though Manchester City were prepared for the arrival of Pep Guardiola as their manager long before he set foot in the Etihad Stadium.
 The result of that preparation was the 2017-18 season, when the Manchester outfit set new benchmarks in the Premier League.